 Why It’s Helpful:

-“The Big Book” has helped millions of people worldwide recover from alcoholism.
+No list of books on sobriety would be complete without the “The Big Book”.
+It has helped millions of people worldwide recover from alcoholism.
 It provides a structured approach to recovery that combines spiritual principles with practical actions.
 The personal stories offer hope and relatability, while the step-by-step guidance gives readers a clear path to follow.
 Even for those not participating in AA, the book offers valuable insights into the nature of addiction and the process of recovery.

 6. ‘We Are the Luckiest: The Surprising Magic of a Sober Life’ by Laura McKowen